JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 Remote SPARQL endpoints can be queried using the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.SparqlRemoteEndpoint|SparqlRemoteEndpoint]] class.
 This class is a wrapper around a remote endpoint which sends queries to the endpoint and then turns the response into a ##SparqlResultSet## or ##IGraph## as appropriate.

 A remote endpoint is a combination of an endpoint URI and an optional default Graph URI.
 A ##SparqlRemoteEndpoint## provides specific strongly typed methods for making queries meaning that you don't need to type check and cast the result.
-The //QueryWithResultGraph(String sparqlQuery)// method can be used to make a CONSTRUCT or DESCRIBE query while the //QueryWithResultSet(String sparqlQuery)// method can be used to make SELECT and ASK queries.
-You can also use the //QueryRaw(String sparqlQuery, out String ctype)// method if you wish to get the raw response stream from the endpoint and process it yourself.
+The `QueryWithResultGraph(String sparqlQuery)` method can be used to make a CONSTRUCT or DESCRIBE query while the `QueryWithResultSet(String sparqlQuery)` method can be used to make SELECT and ASK queries.
+You can also use the `QueryRaw(String sparqlQuery, out String ctype)` method if you wish to get the raw response stream from the endpoint and process it yourself.

 A remote endpoint can be used as follows: